tastejs/awesome-app-ideas/README.md

 ### Typing test

 ### URL shortener

-This will take in a full url (https://foo.bar) and return it in a string that contains 8 alpha-numerica (A-Z, 0-9) that will represent a shorten url.
-You should put in gaurd functions to prevent any kind of SQL injection type attack.
+This will take in a full URL (https://foo.bar) and return it in a string that contains 8 alpha-numeric (A-Z, 0-9) that will represent a shorten URL.
+You should put in guard functions to prevent any kind of SQL injection type attack.

 ### Vine